Requirements for transfer of credits for biology courses to Bates College

-- Biology courses taken at another institution must count towards the major in biology at that institution or be a prerequisite to another biology course that counts towards the major.
-This rule applies regardless of the intent to which the transferred course will be used (ie for the Biology major or for general education).
+- Biology courses taken at another institution must count towards a major in the biological sciences at that institution.
+This rule applies regardless of the intent for which the transferred course will be used (i.e., for the Biology major or for general education).

 - The lecture portion of the course must meet a minimum of 36 hours; on-line courses require an equivalent duration of structured meeting time (e.g., lecture videos, on-line discussions, etc.).
 For courses with a laboratory, an additional 30 hours of laboratory meeting time is required; laboratory credit generally requires in-person laboratory meetings.

 - If the course meets during the summer, it must meet a minimum of 5 weeks.

-- With few exceptions, the biology department does not provide transfer credit for courses offered by departments other than biology.
+- With few exceptions, the biology department does not provide transfer credit for courses offered by departments outside of the biological sciences.

 When submitting a request for transfer credit review, all materials must be submitted to the Chair of the Department.
 These materials include:

 - The Bates transfer credit form, available from the Registrar’s office, with the student portion completed;

 - A dated note, requesting how the credit may be applied (i.e., toward major, toward general education).

-- The transfer institution’s Catalog, clearly marking the area where the biology department’s requirements, prerequisites and courses are listed.
+- The transfer institution’s Catalog, clearly marking the area where the relevant biological science department’s requirements, prerequisites and courses are listed.
 The course to be transferred should be clearly marked as well.